TempEst2¶

 Using a Trained Model¶

-A pre-trained model is available in Releases as model.rda
+A pre-trained model is available in the GitHub

 id (site ID; character)